Through Southeast Alaska by Ferry

 Of course, as early as 32,000 years ago people had simply walking from Asia to Alaska through Beringia, the broad land bridge exposed when sea levels dropped.

-So, the Russians of the mid 18th century CE were the return of Eurasians to Alaska.Orkney Islands
+So, the Russians of the mid 18th century CE were the second wave of Eurasians to Alaska.Orkney Islands

 European empires usually had state sponsored exploration and territorial settlement.
 Britain had the Hudson's Bay Company, a trading company based in a house-sized structure in the Orkney Islands north of Scotland.
 The British crown gave the company control over a vast area of North America, making it the de facto government over all the territory draining into Hudson's Bay, much of today's Canada.